bumptop/BumpTop/README.md

 Select the "BumpTop" target, or if you'd like to build a downloadable .dmg, select the "Deploy" target
 Build the project

+Note: Mac OS Sierra users need to [install X11](https://www.xquartz.org/) in order for BumpTop to work.

 Windows Build instructions
 ==========================